IBM/zos-node-accessor/README.md

 * input - _any_ -  A [ReadableStream](https://nodejs.org/api/stream.html#stream_readable_streams), a [Buffer](https://nodejs.org/api/buffer.html), or a path to a local file that needs uploading.
 * destDataset - _string_ -  Dataset name to used to store the uploaded file, if it starts with `/` this file will be uploaded to USS.
 * dataType - _string (default: ascii)_ -  Transfer data type, it should be 'ascii' or 'binary', **when transfering 'ascii' files, the end-of-line sequence of input should always be `\r\n`**, otherwise the transfered file will get truncated.
+* allocateOption - _object_ -  An object whose keys are parameters used when allocating dataset. can be "LRECL", "RECFM", "BLKSIZE" etc, refer to the `allocateDataset()` for more details.

 ##### Return